Car Buying Strategies

 2021 Honda HR-V vs 2021 Nissan Kicks

 Like the HR-V, the Nissan Kicks will appeal to people on a tight budget.
 The Kicks even edges out the HR-V in affordability, but it doesn't have available all-wheel drive.
-This may be a deal-breaker for some people, especially those who have to deal with wintry weather.
 With a small engine, the Kicks has even less power than the Honda does.
 In addition, the Kicks has less interior space than what's found in the HR-V, and in the world of SUVs, size usually matters.

 Save Money on a 2021 Honda HR-V: